nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

     - `CATEGORY`: the category of the transaction
     - `DATE`: the date to be tagged with the transaction, to be supplied in the format of DD/MM/YYYY
 - Commands in the correct format will then be parsed to extract the relevant information, and an `AddCommand` object will be created with the relevant attributes
+    - Details on implementation for parsing is documented below
 - `RainyDay` will then call `execute` method in `Command`, where the transaction will be added into the financial report

 #### Design considerations